-To engage or release the parking brake (brake lever lock), use the following procedure:
+To engage or release the parking brake, use the following procedure.

-- Squeeze the hand brake lever two or three times to achieve maximum brake pressure; then release. - Depress and hold the brake lever lock. - 3.
-While holding in the brake lever lock, squeeze the brake lever.
+- Squeeze the hand brake lever two or three times to achieve maximum brake pressure; then release. - 2.
+Depress and hold the brake lever. - 3.
+While holding in the hand brake lever, engage the parking brake lock.